 Overall, the percent cover of Gracilaria vermiculophylla increases with bathymetry, as shown by the general relationship (Figure 8, black line), which rises from approximately 16% at the lowest elevation to about 30% at the highest elevation.
 This indicates a consistent positive association between bathymetry and algal cover.

-When accounting for slope, the flatter the slope, the higher the percent cover of G. vermiculophylla.
+When assessing the slope angle, the flatter the slope, the higher the percent cover of G. vermiculophylla.
 For flat slopes, the cover ranges from approximately 20% at the lowest elevation to nearly 38% at the highest elevation.
 In contrast, for angled slopes, the increase is less pronounced, ranging from around 16% to 32%.
 On steep slopes, the cover is the lowest, starting at about 15% and rising only slightly above 30% at the highest elevation (Figure 8).
 This demonstrates that slope modifies the relationship, with flatter slopes supporting a greater percent cover of the algae.